jake-knerr/jakes-dictionary/README.md

 when web developers add a doctype declaration to a web page but then do not write valid and semantic markup.

+#### Document Object Model (DOM)

+the DOM is the data representation of a web document and also provides an interface to interact with the document.

 #### Dog and Pony Shows

 demonstrating software to customers or clients.